 - Engineering study of Goddard Mansion

 The Museum at Portland Head Light is an IRS qualified charitable organization.
-Why is the Foundation needed?
+Why is the Friends needed?

-Board members and staff explore all possible avenues of fundraising including: capital campaigns, annual fundraising, merchandise sales, special events, private foundation grants, government grants, and bequests.
+Board members and staff explore all possible avenues of fundraising including: capital campaigns, annual appeals, merchandise sales, special events (such as the annual Cape Elizabeth Garden Tour), grants from private charitable foundations and the government, and bequests.

-Why should anyone outside Cape Elizabeth contribute to the Foundation?
+Why should anyone outside Cape Elizabeth contribute to the Friends?